 At least 250 coastal households (1350 people) will benefit from higher and more secure rice production and will be self-sufficient for rice during at least 9 months, reducing their need to catch and sell fish to purchase rice.
 250 women will also benefit from an additional regular source of income.
-Women are traditionally the controllers of gardening and poultry assets.
-Thus, improving gardening and poultry production helps shift increased power and economic control to women and improve household well-being.
+Women are traditionally the controllers of gardening and poultry assets and smoked/dried fish production.
+Thus, improving gardening, poultry production and fish processing helps shift increased power and economic control to women and improve household well-being.

-At the end of the project, CSA will use project results to demonstrate to other farmers of the area the positive impact of adopting more sustainable practices of rice production and cultivation of slopes: they could for example rely on pilot farmers to organise exchange visits.
+At the end of the project, the Centre for Agricultural Services (CSA) should be able to use project results to demonstrate to other farmers of the area the positive impact of adopting more sustainable practices of rice production and cultivation of slopes: they could for example rely on pilot farmers to organise exchange visits.